dineshraj/blog/_posts/2020-05-12-millies-style-cookie-recipe.md

 * Make small balls of cookie dough and put them in the lined baking trays.
 Leave a lot of space between them as they will spread when they bake.
 About 6 per medium sized tray is recommended.

 * Put the baking trays in the oven and bake for 8 minutes, remember you can bake from 7 to 10 minutes depending on the texture you prefer.

-  * **Note:** When removed from the oven, the cookies will come out looking uncooked and unset, this is normal and they will harden as they cool
+{% include important.html text='<strong>Note:</strong> When removed from the oven, the cookies will come out looking uncooked and unset, this is normal and they will harden as they cool'  %}

 {% include image.html url='/assets/cookies/cookies.jpg' caption='Finished cookies from the white chocolate batch' %}

 * Remove from the oven and cool on some wire racks for about 10 minutes before eating.